 Results: First mention whether experiment worked (e.g., “90% of the birds survived the brainectomy treatments”) and show some photographs that show interesting or comforting qualitative results (a surviving bird looking content); remind audience of specific hypothesis; present chart of data and explain whether hypothesis is supported; explore data (e.g., “I noticed something unexpected”); end with brief summary slide of main results.
 [7 min, 4 slides]

 Conclusions: Discuss why your results are sound and interesting (convince audience, too); describe relevance of your findings to other published work; state relevance to real organisms in the real world; talk about future directions.
-If you have more than 1 slide that say, “Conclusions”, rename the earlier ones so that the audience doesn’t actually think you are concluding.
+If you have more than 1 slide that says, “Conclusions”, rename the earlier ones so that the audience doesn’t actually think you are concluding.
 [4 min, 3 slides]

 - Even with horizontally-positioned slides, try to keep the important information in the top 90% of the slide area.
 Often the bottoms of slides cannot be seen by people in the back rows because people’s heads are in the way.
-This is not the case in all lecture halls, but if you are unsure of the room, or unsure of how tall the audience members will be, plan cautiously.

 - If you have only a photograph on a slide, set the background of that slide to black.